partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/4-add-websockets.md

 title: Add WebSockets
 sidebar:
     label: 4.
 Add WebSockets
-description: ...
+description: In this step you'll add WebSockets connection into the mix
 ---

-INTRO
-When the user submits the poll form, the Next.js app will send it to your PartyKit server.
+In the previous step, you've connected your PartyKit server and the UI.
+In this step you'll add WebSockets connection into the mix.

 ## Establish a WebSocket connection